norcalcyberops/Attack-and-Detect-With-Wazuh/README.md

    # Conclusion

-   I have finished my attack from Reconnaissance, Scanning, Initial Access, Maintaining Access, Privilege Escalation and to Persistence.
+   I have finished my attack from Reconnaissance, Initial Access, Lateral Movement, Privilege Escalation, Data Exfiltration, and Persistence.
 This homelab's intention was to serve as a primer for how threat actors approach compromising a     target organization.
 With various tools, techniques, and procedures (TTP's), threat actors can leverage their skills, open-source knowledge, and now LLMs to achieve their objective.